 The great danger in today’s world, pervaded as it is by consumerism, is the desolation and anguish born of a complacent yet covetous heart, the feverish pursuit of frivolous pleasures, and a blunted conscience.
 Whenever our interior life becomes caught up in its own interests and concerns, there is no longer room for others, no place for the poor.
 God’s voice is no longer heard, the quiet joy of his love is no longer felt, and the desire to do good fades.
 (2)

 3. Headed to the beach?
 Going for a swim?
 In a bikini right?

-Being a guy, I have no idea of the social or esthetic implications of challenging to the common use of a bikini.
+Being a guy, I have no idea of the social or aesthetic implications of challenging the common use of a bikini.
 For this reason, I will let a pretty woman do the talking for me.
 But prepare yourself: Jessica Rey is about to challenge some widely-accepted ideas, what do you think?